DV

 What is the difference between CONY and YMAX?

-CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call strategy, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
+CONY (YieldMax COIN Option Income Strategy ETF) tracks Coinbase (COIN) with a covered call approach, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both CONY and YMAX?